bernhardschaefer/dbpedia-graph/README.md

 - The DBpedia Graph project is integrated into a [DBpedia Spotlight fork](https://github.com/bernhardschaefer/dbpedia-spotlight).
 - Here, the branch [v0.6](https://github.com/bernhardschaefer/dbpedia-spotlight/tree/v0.6) contains all the modified code based on the DBpedia Spotlight version 0.6.
 This branch needs to be updated at some point to contain the Spotlight master code changes (see [TODO](#todo)).
 - Integration with Spotlight is needed because the DBpedia Graph is only used for disambiguation and does not perform spotting or generation of candidate entities.
-- The code changes are done in the core module of DBpedia Spotlight.
+- The code changes for running the disambiguators are done in the core module of DBpedia Spotlight.
 The affected classes are described in the [core module](#core-module-code-changes) section.
+- For training the feature weights, the linear regression learners have been implemented in the [eval module](#eval-module-code-changes).

 ### Core Module Code Changes
 - [DBGraphDisambiguator](https://github.com/bernhardschaefer/dbpedia-spotlight/blob/v0.6/core/src/main/scala/org/dbpedia/spotlight/graphdb/DBGraphDisambiguator.scala): Interface between Spotlight and DBpedia Graph project.